 Theanine – the benefits of green tea are well documented and many people drink green tea for its relaxation effect.
 This relaxing property can be directly traced to a unique amino acid called L-theanine, found almost exclusively in tea plants.
 Research has demonstrated that L-theanine can create a sense of relaxation within 30 minutes of ingestion.
 It does so by enhancing the formation of another amino acid, which influences levels of dopamine and serotonin.
 Additionally, this amino acid stimulates the production of alpha waves in the brain which helps create a deep state of relaxation and conversely can aid concentration.

 Magnesium – required for over 300 biochemical reactions within our bodies, magnesium is required for the manufacture of adrenal stress hormones and for its relaxing effects on nerve and muscle function.
-I have already mentioned the use of Magnesium Flakes in a warm bath previously and its inherent benefits.
+I have already mentioned the use of magnesium for sleep such as Magnesium Flakes in a warm bath previously and its inherent benefits.

 The benefits of good sleep quality cannot be emphasised and lack of sleep cannot be recovered.
 It impacts on hormonal health, stress, affects concentration, energy and numerous other processes within our bodies.
 If you sleep well, you will be refreshed, recharged and more productive.
 You will be able to deal with the many health and lifestyle challenges we face these days.
 Often changes in lifestyle habits may have an impact, however supplementation can also prove to be invaluable to help achieve better quality of sleep.
 If you wish to have a solid foundation for health, sleep like exercise and proper nutrition is fundamental for your health and wellbeing.